storj/uplink/README.md

 Ready to use example can be found here: https://github.com/storj/uplink/blob/main/examples/walkthrough/main.go

 Provided example requires Access Grant as an input parameter.
-Access Grant can be obtain from Satellite UI.
+Access Grant can be obtained from Satellite UI.
 [See our documentation](https://docs.storj.io/dcs/getting-started/quickstart-uplink-cli/uploading-your-first-object/create-first-access-grant).

 ### A Note about Versioning